alexxxdev/fuel-comfy/README.md

 Defines the interface for fuel-comfy

-#### @Get

-Defines the GET HttpMethod and UriTemplate for request.
-Expressions, values wrapped in curly-braces {expression} are resolved using their corresponding @Param annotated parameters.

-#### @Post
+#### @Get / @Post / @Put / @Delete / @Head / @Patch

-Defines the POST HttpMethod and UriTemplate for request.
+Defines the GET/POST/PUT/DELETE/HEAD/PATCH HttpMethod and UriTemplate for request.
 Expressions, values wrapped in curly-braces {expression} are resolved using their corresponding @Param annotated parameters.

 #### @Param